sancarder/lt2212-v19-a3/README.md

 Document here additional command-line instructions or other details you want us to know about running your code.

+To run the code, the flags -S, -E, -N and -T are implemented as requested.
+It is also possible to run flags to choose tags as class labels or word/tag pairs as features, as asked for in the bonus part.
+The flag [-L tags] outputs the labels as tags.
+The flag [-F pairs] uses the word/tag pair as features instead of words (and outputs them as labels, if not the -L flag is used).

 ## Reporting for Part 4

 My initial hypothesis was that the larger the selected set, the higher accuracy and the lower perplexity.
 But while running small tests to test the code, I realized that the accuracies were very low.
 My hypothesis then adjusted a little bit.
 Since the data is relatively small and there are so many labels, the changes in set selections and ngrams won't matter as much as I initially thought.